elid0928/containers/pacloud/postgresql/README.md

 ### Auditing

-The Bitnami PostgreSQL Image comes with the pgAudit module enabled by default.
+The Pacloud PostgreSQL Image comes with the pgAudit module enabled by default.
 Thanks to this, audit information can be enabled in the container with these environment variables:

 - `POSTGRESQL_PGAUDIT_LOG`: Comma-separated list with different operations to audit.
 Find in the [official pgAudit documentation](https://github.com/pgaudit/pgaudit#configuration) the list of possible values.
 No defaults.
 - `POSTGRESQL_PGAUDIT_LOG_CATALOG`: Session logging enabled in the case where all relations in a statement are in pg_catalog.
 No defaults.